 While recognizing the success and achievements of the musical cowgirls and singing hillbilly women of the 1930s to the 1950s, for Vander Wel today, a contrasting image of women in society can be localized.
 “In our current postindustrial environment, the working class has become a social category far removed from its former masculinized identity, the virile proletariat, as once imagined by theorists. … With their musical depictions of redneck women and crazy ex-girlfriends, contemporary female country artists underscore the complex transformations of contemporary social relations, especially in respect to the feminization of the working class and the shrinking middle class, a category of identity whose members have worked hard to keep a safe distance from the sexualized bodies of the lower class.”

-For the most parts, her study is convincing and very readable, except for some feminist approaches and theories that may cause raised eyebrows here and there; it is debatable whether some of the deceased great country music stars mentioned here would advocate many of those concepts.
+For the most part, her study is convincing and very readable, except for some feminist approaches and theories that may cause raised eyebrows here and there; it is debatable whether some of the deceased great country music stars mentioned here would advocate many of those concepts.
 Her study has the emphasis on singing styles and cultural aspects of the performers; it is not a history of country music with respect to particularly gifted instrumentalists or groundbreaking new band arrangements.
 (With the possible exception of Rose Maddox, who in the late 1940s when teamed up with the excellent Maddox Brothers and Rose would perform wild up-tempo country numbers, very close to what only a few years later would be called rockabilly or rock’n’roll).

 The author’s overall approach, to juxtapose “…women’s performances with commercial and societal expectations to focus on the way women artists wielded various performative devices to work within and against social norms” is presented with extremely many facts.
 She paints a good picture of female performers who “… not only voiced (culturally and acoustically) the vulnerabilities of working-class women but also critiqued the social restrictions and rigidity of gender conventions.”
-Other women country music artists of the 1970s and 1980s followed in those footsteps, being far more explicit in their lyrics.
-For instance, Loretta Lynn or Dolly Parton, this time standing their (basically) working-class ground and more drastically highlighted “the unjust double standards of male and female sexuality….”
+Other women country music artists of the 1970s and 1980s followed in those footsteps, being far more explicit in their lyrics, for instance, Loretta Lynn or Dolly Parton, this time standing their (basically) working-class background and more drastically highlighted “the unjust double standards of male and female sexuality….”

 For country music fans with an interest in female performers, this book clearly is a must.